tests-always-included/metalsmith-mustache-metadata/README.md

 Usage
 -----

 Include this like you would include any other plugin.
+Here is the CLI example with the default options.
+You don't need to specify any options unless you want to change their values.

+    {
+        "plugins": {
+            "metalsmith-mustache-metadata": {
+                "match": "**/*.{htm,html}",
+                "matchOptions": {}
+            }
+        }
+    }

+And here is the JavaScript example.
+It also includes brief descriptions of each option.

     // Load this, just like other plugins. var mustacheMetadata = require("metalsmith-mustache-metadata");